 About the Science

 - The continued significant reduction in the extent of the summer sea ice cover is a dramatic illustration of the pronounced impact increased global temperatures are having on the Arctic regions.
 There has also been a significant reduction in the relative amount of older, thicker ice.
-Satellite-based passive microwave images of the sea ice cover have provided a reliable tool for continuously monitoring changes in the extent of the Arctic ice cover since 1979.
-The ice parameters derived from satellite ice concentration data that are most relevant to climate change studies are sea ice extent and ice area.
+Satellite-based passive microwave images of the sea ice cover have provided a reliable tool for continuously monitoring changes in the extent of the Arctic ice cover since 1979 (microwave emission penetrates through clouds, and the signal is very different between open water and ice).

 - This visualization shows ice extent in the background and ice area in the foreground.